-The UK Plant Sciences Federation (UKPSF) is a special interest group of the Royal Society of Biology that brings together the plant science community in the UK to create a coordinated approach to research, industry, funding, education and outreach in this vital sector of the biosciences.
+The UK Plant Sciences Federation (UKPSF) is a special advisory committee of the Royal Society of Biology (RSB).
+It brings together the UK plant science community, to develop a coordinated approach to policy and practice in research, industry, funding, education and outreach, wherever possible.

 Professor Murray Grant – British Society for Plant Pathology